rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/edmamgr.rst

 :ref:`edmamgr-example` for example usage.

-The standard OpenCL C built-in functions async_work_group_copy and async_strided_work_group_copy will also utilize the on-chip DMA and can be used freely in combination with the EdmaMgr functions.
+The standard OpenCL C built-in functions async_work_group_copy and async_work_group_strided_copy will also utilize the on-chip DMA and can be used freely in combination with the EdmaMgr functions.
 The EdmaMgr functions are provided for additional capability over the standard OpenCL C built-in functions.